 Which machine type should I choose for my application?

-Live Migration transparently moves running VMs to different physical hardware during maintenance operations without stopping or restarting the VM.
-Google performs Live Migration automatically during host maintenance.
-Performance degradation during migration (few seconds) is minimal.
-Not available for VMs with Local SSDs, GPUs, or Sole-Tenant Nodes.
+Live Migration transparently moves running VMs to different physical hardware during maintenance operations without requiring a restart.
+It applies automatically during scheduled host maintenance.
+Certain configurations, such as VMs with Local SSDs or GPUs, have restrictions.

 How do I optimize Compute Engine costs?